-We hope this guide to email strategy helped you get started, get some new ideas to refine your year-end fundraising, or helped you brush up on your email marketing skills!
-Did we miss any important year-end tips?
-Let us know in the comments!
+We hope this guide to email strategy helped you get started, get some new ideas to refine your year-end fundraising, or help you brush up on your email marketing skills!
+Download our End-of-Year Fundraising Ebook for more tips and inspiration!

 Want to learn more?